hashicorp-services/tfm/site/docs/migration/pre-requisites-tfe-tfc.md

 ## The following pre-reqs should be completed in the destination TFC/TFE before using tfm:

+- A TFC/TFE Token with owner permissions is required
 - Existing Workspaces should have a recent clean TF Plan/Apply
 - VCS provisioned
     - VCS Map provided as configuration file